puppetlabs/bolt/documentation/experimental_features.md

 Bolt team attempts to make these changes painless by providing useful warnings around breaking behavior where possible.

-## Configuration policies and the policy command
+## Configuration policies and the `policy` command

 This feature was introduced in [Bolt 3.21.0]().

 ### What are policies?

-Configuration policies, or policies for short, are public classes that can be applied directly to one or more targets.
-Policies are Puppet code stored in the `manifests/` directory of modules on the modulepath.
-They can be applied directly to targets just like other Puppet code.
+Configuration policies are public Puppet classes stored in the `manifests/` directory of modules on the modulepath.
+Just like other Puppet code, you can apply policies directly to one or more targets.

 ### Policies in a Bolt project's configuration file

 The project configuration file, `bolt-project.yaml`, supports a `policies` key which lists the policies available to a project.
-A Puppet class becomes a policy when it's listed under the `policies` key, and if the `policies` key is not configured then no policies will be available for Bolt to apply.
+A Puppet class becomes a policy when you list it under the `policies` key.
+If you do not configure the `policies` key, no policies will be available for Bolt to apply.

-Policies may be manually added to the `policies` key in `bolt-project.yaml` or managed via Bolt commands.
-This key supports glob pattern for easily listing multiple policies.
-For example, `bolt::project::*` includes `bolt::project::admin` and `bolt::project::sshkeys` policies.
+You can manually add policies to the `policies` key in `bolt-project.yaml`, or manage policies using the Bolt command line.
+The `policies` key supports glob patterns for easily listing multiple policies.
+For example, `bolt::project::*` includes both the `bolt::project::admin` and `bolt::project::sshkeys` policies.

 The following configuration file makes the `bolt::project::admin` and `bolt::project::sshkeys` policies available to the project: